HARDING, DVOŘÁK & BRAHMS

 Malin Broman is a member of the Royal Swedish Academy of Music, and Professor of Viola at the Edsbergs Institute of Music.
 In the spring of 2019, she was awarded H.M. the King’s eighth size medal for her considerable contributions to the Swedish music industry.
 She plays a Stradivarius violin from 1709 and a Bajoni viola from 1861, borrowed from the Järnåker Foundation.

-Johannes Brahms completed his symphonies in pairs: the first and second symphonies in 1876–1877, and the third and fourth in 1883–1885.
-The first three were immediate successes, but Brahms was initially sceptical about the fourth symphony.
-His need of a second opinion was strong enough that he wrote an arrangement for piano four hands, that he performed himself with pianist and composer Ignaz Brüll to a small circle of friends.
+Johannes Brahms wrote his symphonies in pairs: the first and second during the years 1876-1877 and the third and fourth between 1883 and 1885.
+The first three were immediately highly successful, but Brahms himself was initially dubious about the fourth.
+Such was the composer’s need for a second opinion that he made an arrangement for two pianos that he and the pianist and composer Ignaz Brüll performed to a small, select group of friends.

-Today, it can be easy for music enthusiasts to discard these reactions as poor judgment, but if taken seriously, they are in fact key to understanding the work.
-Joachim suggested opening the first movement with a constant two-bar chord.
-This highlights an important fact: the symphony begins in medias res, as if you’re opening the door to an orchestra that is already several bars into a piece.
-Hanslick’s reaction points to the violent character of the first movement.
-The symphony is sometimes called “the tragic”, but could just as easily be called acerbic or harsh.
+It’s easy for today’s music aficionados to dismiss these initial reactions as being ill‑considered, but if the response is instead taken seriously it actually provides a key to understanding the work.
+Joachim had the idea of starting the first movement with two bars of held chords.
+This suggestion indicates an important feature, namely that the symphony begins abruptly, in medias res, as if opening the door on an orchestra that has already played several bars.
+Hanslick’s reaction draws attention to the violent nature of the first movement.
+The symphony is sometimes deemed to be tragic, but it can equally be described as being acerbic or astringent.

-Kalbeck, who criticised the central movements, was on the other hand the only one who appreciated the final movement even in piano reduction.
-The others deemed it unsuitable as a symphonic finale, likely in part because it maintains its minor characteristic throughout.
-It even ends on a minor chord, which was – and still is – relatively rare.
-Another reason may have been Brahms’ choice of musical form, the passacaglia, which was popular during the Baroque era: a series of variations over a bass line or sequence of chords.
+Kalbeck, who criticised the middle movements, was the only one to approve of the final movement even after only having heard the piano version.
+Others did not think it could hold its own as a symphonic finale, in part probably because it remains in the minor throughout, even ending with a minor chord – something that was, and is, relatively unusual.
+Another reason may have been the fact that the last movement is a passacaglia – a form deriving from a dance popular during the Baroque period and comprising a series of variations over a bass line or chord sequence.

 Text: Tore Eriksson